Risingbabe/I-see-you/README.md

 # Namasté - I see you ♡
-welcome
+<h1>Welcome!<h1>
-<h1> happy you found your way to my page.
+<h1> Happy you found your way to my page.
   Check out my blog and reach out to me for workshop and seminar bookings and job offers. <h1>